wgmods/Mods-API-Documentation/docs/PythonAPI/events.md

 #### Input parameters
 - func - it’s a handler function for the event, input parameters of the function are arg

 ---

+### onBattleStart(func)

+This event is triggered when a battle starts, after the timer countdown finishes before the battle.

+#### Input parameters
+- func - it’s a handler function for the event

+---